MohineAlam/Automatic_Plant_Watering_System/README.md

 # Automatic-Plant-Watering-System with Raspberry Pi
- (In this tutorial the moisture sensor will be made from scratch and the water pump will be modified to make it safer.
+ (In this tutorial the moisture sensor will be made from scratch.
 The sensor will be more robust compared to a lot of commercial sensors that tend to oxidise!
-Although you can alternatively purchase a ready made sensor as well as a ready made pump:))
+Although you can alternatively purchase a ready made sensor. :))

 ## Material you will need:
 ### Single board computer and expansions